 Yes.
 If the employment relationship is terminated for any reason (whether voluntarily or involuntarily, with or without cause), the employer must send written notification to the U.S. Citizenship and Immigration Services Service Center that approved the petition, or risk continuing liability for back payment of wages until the end of the approved petition period.
 Furthermore, if the employee is dismissed involuntarily, the petitioning employer will be liable for the reasonable costs of return transportation to the worker’s last place of foreign residence.
 It is therefore recommended that the employer check with qualified immigration counsel before terminating an H-1B worker.

 *Scott M. Borene is the Founder and Managing Attorney of Borene Law Firm, P. A. The immigration lawyers now with Borene Law Firm have more than 70 years of combined professional experience helping clients with U.S. and global visa and immigration projects.
-Scott Borene was selected by other lawyers as 2018 Lawyer of the Year in Immigration Law as noted by The Best Lawyers in America and Minnesota Monthly magazine.
+Scott Borene was selected by other lawyers as 2020, 2018 and 2016 Lawyer of the Year in Minnesota in Immigration Law as noted by The Best Lawyers in America.
 He has been repeatedly recognized as one of the Top 20 Lawyers in the World “most highly regarded by other lawyers” in corporate immigration law.
-He is listed in the Best Lawyers in America and acknowledged as an Immigration Law Super Lawyer.
 He is often called upon to act as an “expert’s expert” to advise other experienced immigration lawyers on complex immigration matters.
 Scott Borene is a past Director and a past Member of the Board of Governors of the American Immigration Lawyers Association (AILA), the world’s largest professional organization of immigration lawyers.
-In 2002, he was the founder and Conference Chair of AILA’s Global Immigration Summit in New York City, the world’s largest conference of global immigration lawyers.
-He has written many articles on immigration law and is a frequently invited expert speaker on immigration topics at AILA National Conferences and other major national and international legal conferences.
 He is the Editor-in-Chief of many leading professional reference books for immigration lawyers including The Global Immigration Guide: A Country-by-Country Survey and The Global Immigration Guide: Crossing Borders for Business, AILA’s most comprehensive books on Global Immigration.
 He served as Editor-in-Chief of Immigration Options for Academics and Researchers (2005), AILA’s leading Expert Occupational Handbook on immigration issues in higher education.
 He is the author of Dr. Yes – Some Practical Strategies for the Diagnosis and Treatment of Immigrant Visa Cases of Health Care Professionals.
 Scott Borene attended Harvard University in Cambridge, Massachusetts as a National Merit Scholar.
 After graduation from Harvard, he attended William Mitchell Law School in Minnesota.
-Scott Borene has more than 30 years of experience helping employers obtain work visas for key international talent.
-Scott Borene can be reached at email@example.com.
+Scott Borene can be reached at firstname.lastname@example.org.